Divinity: Original Sin II: Gameplay

 While Original Sin II offers a wide variety of preset class builds, it has an otherwise open-ended class system that allows a high degree of flexibility.
 Combat of the game is turn based and uses an action-point system.
 During each turn, the player may perform multiple actions until they run out of action points.
-Enemies can be fought using skills from as many as ten different families, many of which can also be used out of combat.
+Players can choose skills from as many as ten different families, many of which can also be used out of combat.
 Different skills, when used in combination, can cause significant damage or unique effects.
 Both the player and enemies can utilize high ground and environmental elements such as water, ice, oil and fire to their advantage.
 In addition to health, characters may also be protected by physical and/or magic armor, which will negate incoming physical or magical damage and block negative status effects.
 Once the armor is fully destroyed, a character becomes vulnerable to direct damage on their health as well as status effects.
 A skill crafting system allows players to mix and change their skills.

 The player can interact with both party members and non-playable characters.
 A dialogue tree offers several dialogue options for the player to select.
 Many situations in the game offer multiple solutions, which may result in consequences that affect the game world and progression.
 Typically, only the character who triggered a conversation with a NPC is involved in said conversation; pre-made characters, when acting as secondary members of a player's party, can sometimes interject in conversations, usually if the NPC relates to their own quest.
 All NPCs can die, though killing certain individuals may render some quests incompletable or force the player to find other ways to proceed.
 The game features both online and local multiplayer modes; multiplayer story mode is cooperative, with each player controlling one or several of the four members of the party both during exploration and battle.
 The game also features a competitive multiplayer mode where players are divided into two different teams and fight against each other in an arena.